rach7777/monax-may/content/blog/2018/2018-10-30-meet-the-marmots-greg.md

 ### What’s your background?

-I’m a hacker at heart; I’ve been programming for as long as I can remember, from my wee AI bots back in high school to my recent publication on machine learning for cryptographic primitive classification.
+I’m a hacker at heart; I’ve been programming for as long as I can remember, from my wee chatbots back in high school to my recent publication on machine learning for cryptographic primitive classification.

 ### What does your work at Monax involve?